 California Vehicle Code section 23582 allows a judge to impose an additional 60 days in jail if you are found to have

 - drove recklessly in violation of California Vehicle Code section 23103

 - drove more than 30 mph over the limit on a freeway

 - drove 20 mph over the limit on any other roadway

 DUI schools, also known as drinking driver programs (DDP) are mandatory for everyone who has been convicted of an alcohol related driving offense.
 The purpose of these DUI schools is to educate people about the dangers of drinking and driving and to provide information on drug and alcohol abuse.
 The state’s goal in requiring you to attend this school is to reduce the chance that you or anyone else will ever drink and drive again.
-While you need to complete a DUI school to ever regain a California driver’s license, you may be able to have experienced DUI attorney Amy Chapman negotiate on your behalf to have the length of the school reduced.
+While you need to complete a DUI school to ever regain a California driver’s license, you may be able to have experienced DUI conviction lawyer Amy Chapman negotiate on your behalf to have the length of the school reduced.